-Depending on whether you are selling to other businesses or to consumers, I’ve highlighted some of the most interesting business models to consider when building a mobile app.
+Depending on whether you are selling to other businesses or to consumers, we’ve highlighted some of the most interesting business models to consider when building a mobile app.

 My personal recommendation is to focus on business solutions as they are a lot less competitive than consumer ones and require less volume to become profitable.

-LowCode Agency helps with the tricky technical parts to implement in your app so that you can focus on the business model, grow the company, and make the profits.
+LowCode Agency no-code agency helps with the tricky technical parts to implement in your app so that you can focus on the business model, grow the company, and make the profits.